cldershem/homelessgaffer/README.md

     - think wikipedia discussion page
 - rename "page" to "pageTitle"
 - make it so you can import MAIL and not each individulal Mail_USERNAME
+- unity/edit tags is populated with "[]"
+- test unity and delete page and blog if solid
+- find word for create or edit if exists for unity new/edit/draft page

 ###CHANGELOG
+- Unity working.
+- fixed "if server: debug=False"
+    - DEBUG flag now set in app/__init__.py
+- sidebar block added to base template
 - add markdown support
     - add pagedown editor with preview
     - remove ckeditor from templates